What TSA Allows and Restricts: A-Z Travel Security Guide

 What About Flying With A Large Pet?

 If your pet is large and will not fit into a carrier under the seat, you may have some options to fly with your furbaby.
-Some airlines have temperature-controlled pressurized cargo areas for everything TSA approved where you can stow your pet when you fly.
+Some airlines have temperature-controlled pressurized cargo areas for where you can stow your pet when you fly.
 However, the airlines that offer this service are few.
 Not to mention it can cost upwards of $200 and more one way.
 Check the airline you will fly for more details on flying with a large pet.

 Can You Fly With A Service Animal?